sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 <summary>device-mapper-event-devel</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Development libraries and headers for the device-mapper event daemon
+Short desc    : Development libraries and headers for the device-mapper event daemon
 URL          : http://sourceware.org/lvm2
-Лицензия     : LGPLv2
+License      : LGPLv2
-Описание     : This package contains files needed to develop applications that use
+Descript     : This package contains files needed to develop applications that use
              : the device-mapper event library.
 ```